With a population of more than 10 million, Seoul is one of the largest cities in the world

 Taken at the most primitive level of consideration, South Korea is divided into nine provinces (‘do’), which are then divided into counties (‘gun’).
 However, the weighting system designed to recognise large urban centres has reorganised this system into an array of units, with six metropolitan cities (‘gwangyeoksi’) such as Busan (the largest other than the capital Seoul) and ordinary cities (‘si’) which are counties which have attained a population of 150,000 or more.
 The three cities with more than 500,000 inhabitants are then divided into wards (‘gu’), the rest into neighbourhood areas (‘dong’).
 The counties outside of the urban conurbations are subdivided into either towns (‘eup’) or districts (‘myeon’), with towns having 20,000 or more inhabitants.
 Both towns and districts are subdivided into villages (‘ri’).

 South Korea has only one special city (‘teukbyeolsi’), the capital Seoul, which is then itself divided into 25 wards and a further 522 neighbourhoods.
 The wards became autonomous in 1988 and have elected their own mayors since 1995.
 The metropolitan area of Seoul contains 10.3m people and is ranked 22nd most densely populated in the world.
 The South Korean government has announced plans to relocate the capital outside of the city of Seoul but this has been the matter of considerable controversy and a Supreme Court ruling has declared it unconstitutional.
-The Seoul Metropolitan Government is based on the office of the elected Mayor, who is currently Lee Myung-Bak, elected in 2002.
+The Seoul Metropolitan Government is based on the office of the elected Mayor, who is currently Oh Se-hoon, elected in 2006.
 The mayor appoints three vice mayors to supervise the city administration, as well several assistant mayors.
 The legislative branch consists of the 104-member Metropolitan Council, elected every four years.